 In the U.S., Apulmiq has been granted Orphan Drug Designation as well as designated a Qualified Infectious Disease Product (QIDP), making it eligible for up to 12 years of exclusivity.

-AeroVanc is an inhaled formulation of vancomycin, and is being developed for the treatment of persistent methicillin-resistant Staphylococcus aureus
+AeroVanc is an investigational inhaled formulation of vancomycin.
+It is being evaluated for the treatment of persistent methicillin-resistant Staphylococcus aureus

-AeroVanc has been granted Orphan Drug Designation and Qualified Infectious Disease Product, or QIDP, status for the treatment of persistent MRSA lung infection in CF patients in the United States.
-The Orphan Drug Designation makes AeroVanc eligible for seven years of exclusivity from approval in the United States, and ten years of exclusivity in the European Union and the QIDP designation makes AeroVanc eligible for an additional five years of exclusivity in the United States.
+In the U.S., AeroVanc has been granted Orphan Drug Designation and designated a Qualified Infectious Disease Product (QIDP) for the treatment of persistent MRSA lung infection in people living with CF. The Orphan Drug Designation makes AeroVanc eligible for seven years of exclusivity from approval and ten years of exclusivity in the European Union.
+QIDP designation makes AeroVanc eligible for an additional five years of exclusivity in the U.S.

 Savara Nasdaq Opening Bell Ceremony - July 23, 2018×